 I am a public school teacher in New York City.
 I teach mathematics in a high school in the Bronx.
-I moved to a different school in the fall of 2016, after being at the same large school for 12 years.
-Teaching was not my first career, and when I came to teaching I joined via New York City Teaching Fellows.
-I am a Master Teaching Fellow with Math for America.
+I currently teach in an "alternative" school which emphasizes performance tasks and portfolios rather than high stakes state tests.
+Teaching was not my first career.
+When I came to teaching I joined via NY City Teaching Fellows.
+I am a Master Teaching Fellow with Math for America, as well as a NY State Master Teacher.
 This blog is intended as a spot for me to record some of my observations.

 Monday, May 22, 2017